halitbatur/blog-auth-guard-solution/README.md

 In order to persis a user's sign in, you need to use sessions and cookies.
 This lab will test:

-- On login, the response have a valid **cookie** with the name `sid` that contains the session id
+- On login or register, the response have a valid **cookie** with the name `sid` that contains the session id
 - The cookie won't have an `Expires` attribute  I.E. _valid for 1 session only_
 - On login with _remember me_, the response have a valid cookie with `Expires` attribute for **14 days**
-- Subsequent request will have the user in the session after they login
+- Subsequent request will have the user in the session after they login or register
 - On registration, the cookie will be valid for 1 session only as well
 - On logout, subsequent requests will not be authenticated